Showing posts with label pseudonyms. Show all posts

 Pseudonyms are used by many celebrities.
 One version is the "pen name" (nom de plume) which is a variant form of a real name adopted by an author and printed on the title page or by-line of his or her works in place of their "real" name.

 Why use a pseudonym?
-Actors and other often change their names to make them sound more "normal," less ethnic or even to sound more exotic.
+Actors and others often change their names to make them sound more "normal," less ethnic, or even to sound more exotic.
 Authors might do it for those reasons too, but they also have other reasons.

 The French phrase nom de plume is occasionally used as a synonym for the English term "pen name."
-This known as "back-translation."
+This is known as "back-translation."
 The term nom de plume "evolved" in Britain, but there was already the term nom de guerre used in French.
-The British didn't understand that particular usage as guerre means "war" in French and for authors this made no sense, so they created (not borrowed) their own "French" phrase.
+The British didn't understand that particular usage as guerre means "war" in French, and for authors, this made no sense, so they created (not borrowed) their own "French" phrase.

 Lemony Snicket is the pen name of American novelist Daniel Handler, and Lemony is also the narrator of many of his novels.
 He used the name while doing research for his first book when he needed to give a name in order to obtain materials that were "offensive" because he didn't want to use his real name.